The GCI Statement of Beliefs

 - The Holy Spirit brings sinners to repentance and faith, assures believers of their forgiveness and acceptance as God’s dearly loved children, and works in them to conform them to the image of Jesus Christ.

-- The Bible is the inspired and infallible Word of God that testifies to Jesus Christ.
+- The Bible is the inspired, infallible, and complete Word of God that testifies to Jesus Christ.
 The Bible is fully authoritative for all matters of faith and salvation.

 - Salvation comes only by God’s grace and not by works, and it is experienced through faith in Jesus Christ.
 Christians respond to the joy of salvation when they gather in regular fellowship and live godly lives in Jesus Christ.